darasus/ai-blog/content/go-language-for-system-administration.md

   to the go test command, which runs a single test and fails if it fails.
 System administrators don’t just write code; they also write documentation, create config files, and automate tasks.
+intro: >-
+  It’s no secret that programmers love programming.
+But not all of them love similar things.
+Those who are drawn to computer science for its logic and problem-solving challenges might find coding a drag at times, especially if their work is mostly about wrangling with APIs or other standard software components.

+  We have probably all come across developers who don’t share our passions — those who get caught up in the glamour of the job title instead of its substance.
+And this kind of people is also drawn to different fields within our profession.
+For example, some programmers like writing code that controls machines or processes — in short, system administration tasks— rather than creating user interfaces or artificial intelligence algorithms.

+  That’s why we’ll be exploring Go as an excellent language for system administration (or any highly task-oriented role).
 ---

 ## Why Go?